NicoEvZ/monk_cipher/README.md

 I'm using C, and printing coloured characters to the commandline, as seems to be becoming my style...

-A lot of things I have learned in my CLI renderer project have come in handy, and allowed me to very quickly get a working software simulation working.
+A lot of things I have learned in my CLI renderer project have come in handy, and allowed me to very quickly get a working software simulation.

 Screenshot of simulation in action! 🕚